CSRI-2024/lemmatizer_gaelic/README.md

 # Scottish Gaelic Lemmatizer – CSRI Research Project

-This project is part of an ongoing collaborative research initiative between the Cornell College Computer Science Department and Napier University in Edinburgh, Scotland.
-The goal is to build tools that enable deeper text analysis for the Scottish Gaelic language — a low-resource language with limited computational tools.
+This project is part of an ongoing collaborative research initiative between the **Cornell College Computer Science Department** and **Napier University** in Edinburgh, Scotland.
+The goal is to build tools that enable deeper text analysis for the **Scottish Gaelic language** — a low-resource language with limited computational tools.

 ---

 ## Project Context

 - **Year 1**: A team of students created a cleaned corpus of Scottish Gaelic text and a tokenizer.
-- **Year 2 (Current)**: Our focus is on developing a rule-based lemmatizer, generating word frequency statistics, and implementing preprocessing techniques specific to Scottish Gaelic grammar and spelling.
+- **Year 2 (Current)**: Focused on developing a rule-based lemmatizer, generating word frequency statistics, and implementing preprocessing techniques specific to Scottish Gaelic grammar and spelling.

 ---